Coupled Vlasov and non-Newtonian fluid dynamics: existence and large-time behavior: Global-in-time existence of weak solutions

 \subsection{Decoupling and fixed point formulation}

 To construct solutions to the regularized system \eqref{reg_eq_k}--\eqref{reg_eq_m}, we employ a fixed point argument based on Schauder's fixed point theorem.
 The key idea is to decouple the system by freezing certain nonlinear terms and then constructing a solution map that returns to the same functional space.
+For the proper application of this strategy, the size of the time interval where weak solutions to \eqref{reg_eq_k}--\eqref{reg_eq_m} are constructed should be sufficiently small.
+Based on the energy inequality, this local-in-time solution will be extended to any finite time interval.

 We begin by defining the Banach space